 Fat free oven potatoes:

 Also, the browned part stays on the potato instead of ripping off onto foil (been there, done that!).
 They are low calorie, delicious and so easy to do.
-The oven mats will take heat up to 450 º F, which makes them perfect for oven baked potatoes.
-Try these Herb Roasted potatoes with parmesan cheese.
+The oven mats will take heat up to 450 º F, which makes them perfect for stuffed baked potatoes.

 Home Made Bread without a pan: